About the NLM Classification

 - Relationship to MeSH®

-This edition incorporates all 2015 additions and changes to the schedules (see Class Numbers Added and Canceled) and to the index, which has been newly edited and updated with appropriate MeSH concepts.
-One hundred and thirty-one (131) new index entries were created of which twenty-three (23) are from the 2015 MeSH; the remainder are MeSH terms from previous years.
+This edition incorporates all 2016 additions and changes to the schedules (see Class Numbers Added and Canceled) and to the index, which has been newly edited and updated with appropriate MeSH concepts.
+One hundred and thirty-nine (139) new index entries were created of which forty-two (42) are from the 2016 MeSH; the remainder are MeSH terms from previous years.
 Numerous main index entries and cross references were modified to reflect changes in the MeSH vocabulary.
-Forty-three (43) index entries were deleted.
+Seventy-eight (78) index entries were deleted.

 Although the broad nature of the NLM Classification schedules precludes complete correspondence with MeSH, new class numbers were added and existing class numbers were canceled as needed to reflect other changes in MeSH and the biomedical and related sciences literature cataloged.